-The Trustee has also set an explicit emissions-related target that is aligned with the Trustee's climate-related beliefs and is complementary to the Fund's wider objectives.
-Specifically, this target is to align the Fund's investment strategy to the goals of the Paris Agreement, i.e., aim to reduce the carbon intensity of greenhouse gas emissions of the Fund's assets to net zero by 2050.
-Given this is a long-term target, the Trustee has set an appropriate interim target of a 50% reduction of carbon footprint by 2030, compared to levels as at 31/12/21.
+The Trustee has set an explicit emissions-related target for the Fund, including a long-term aspiration to align the Fund's investment strategy to the most ambitious goals of the Paris Agreement - i.e., aim to reduce the carbon intensity of greenhouse gas emissions of the Fund's assets to net zero by 2050.
+Given this is a long-term aspirational target, the Trustee has set an interim target of a 50% reduction of carbon footprint by 2030, compared to levels as at 31 December 2021.
 This target applies to Scope 1 and 2 emissions of the Fund's non-LDI assets and excludes the Fund's buy-in arrangement.
-This is an appropriate objective given the Fund's investment time horizon.